benlloyd50/benlloyd50/README.md

-- 👋 Hi, I’m @benlloyd50
+- 👋 Heya, I'm Ben
-- 👀 I’m interested in coding and keebs and other weird stuffs
+- 👀 I’m interested in coding and keebs and other stuffs
-- 🌱 I’m currently learning and will continue to try and keep learning
+- 🌱 I’m currently learning Rust but, I venture to new stuff all the time
-- 💞️ I’m looking to collaborate on not much, still getting my bearings
+- 💞️ I’m looking to collaborate on games and small-*ish* projects
 - 📫 How to reach me:
      -- benji6090@gmail.com